THE YOUNGBLOODS-ROCK FESTIVAL, RIDE THE WIND AND GOOD AND DUSTY.

 When Elephant Mountain was released in 1969, the album reached 118 in the US Billboard 200.
 This meant that Elephant Mountain was The Youngbloods’ most successful album.
 Despite this, the lead single Darkness, Darkness and the followup Sunlight failed to chart.
 However, a song from the past would transform The Youngbloods’ fortunes.

 In July 1969, The Youngbloods rereleased their 1967 Get Together.
 It had featured on radio and television commercials by the National Conference for Christians and Jews.
 These adverts were a call for brotherhood.
-They also paved the way for The Youngbloods first million selling single, when Get Together reached number five in the US Billboard 100.
+They also paved the way for The Youngbloods first million selling single.
+Get Together entered the chart and started climbing all the way to number five in the US Billboard 100.
 This was by far, the biggest hit single of The Youngbloods’ career.
 Despite the success of Get Together, The Youngbloods seemed to be in no hurry to release their fourth studio album.

 Instead, The Youngbloods embarked upon a lengthy American tour in the spring of 1970, which lasted well into the summer months.
 The plan was to record several dates on the tour, and release them as The Youngbloods’ first live album, Rock Festival